-Toniati (Italien) 100 Pts. developed septic shock and died, one had gastrointestinal perforation requiring urgent surgery and was alive at day 10.
-Authors concluded that response to tocilizumab was rapid, sustained, and associated with significant clinical improvement [106].
+Toniati (Italien) 100 Pts. follow-up, three cases of severe adverse events were recorded: two patients developed septic shock and died, one had gastrointestinal perforation requiring urgent surgery and was alive at day 10.
+Authors concluded that response to tocilizumab was rapid, sustained, and associated with significant clinical improvement [108].